A Semi-parametric Realized Joint Value-at-Risk and Expected Shortfall Regression Framework: LIKELIHOOD AND BAYESIAN ESTIMATION

-where $u_t= X_t- \xi - \phi |Q_{t}| - \tau_{1} \epsilon_{t} - \tau_{2} (\epsilon_{t}^2-\bar{\epsilon_{t}^2})$, $t=1,\ldots,n$.
+where $u_t= X_t- \xi - \phi |ES_{t}| - \tau_{1} \epsilon_{t} - \tau_{2} (\epsilon_{t}^2-\bar{\epsilon_{t}^2})$, $t=1,\ldots,n$.

-In the Re-GARCH framework, the measurement equation variable $x-t$ contributes to volatility estimation, thus the in-sample and the predictive log-likelihoods are improved compared to the classical GARCH.
-We expect that the measurement equation in the Realized-ES-CAViaR also facilitates an improved estimate for $Q_{t}$, leading to more accurate VaR and ES forecasts.
+In the Realized-GARCH framework, the measurement equation variable $X_t$ contributes to volatility estimation, thus the in-sample and the predictive log-likelihoods are improved compared to the classical GARCH.
+We expect that the measurement equation in the Realized-ES(-X)-CAViaR(-X) also facilitates an improved estimate for $ES_{t}$ (and $Q_t$), leading to more accurate VaR and ES forecasts, compared to the ES-CAViaR models.